Custom Classical and Steel String Guitars

 Every player also has their own style and sound that benefits from a custom designed instrument.
 Design features are the way to achieve this.
 Several of my methods include utilizing arm bevels, wedge shaped bodies and unconventional scale lengths as solutions for optimizing instruments to the individual player.

 - Classical Guitars start at a price of $6850 (plus GET tax 4.71%)

 - Standard model comes with Engelmann Spruce or Western Red Cedar top and Indian Rosewood back and sides.
 See below for all build options.

 - Available in 4/4 and 7/8ths with Custom Features

 - Steel String guitars start at $6850 (Plus GET 4.71%)

 - Standard Model comes with Sitka Spruce or Engelmann Spruce and Indian Rosewood Back and Sides.

-- Available In Dreadnought, OM and 00 with Custom Features.
+- Concert Steel and Grand Concert Steel with Custom Features.
 See below for all build options.